ben-xD/push/push/README.md

 # Push

-Handles push notifications - including background notification, alert notifications and notification taps - all without installing Firebase on Flutter running on any host platform (except for Android).
+`Push` is a flutter package designed to handle push notifications - including background notification, alert notifications and notification taps.
+Users can avoid using Firebase on all platforms except Android - for example, on iOS, they can use APNs directly.

 - Look at the [features](#features) if you want to see if `push` will provide it.
 - Look at [comparisons](#comparisons) if you want to compare `Push` with other push notification packages for Flutter.